knowsuchagency/shell-utils/readme.md

 ## shell

 Executes the given command in a bash shell.
-It's just a thin wrapper around `subprocess.run` that adds a couple handy features, such as printing the command it's about to run to stdout before executing it.
+It's just a thin wrapper around `subprocess.run` that adds a couple handy features, such as printing the command it's about to run before executing it.

 ```python
 from shell_utils import shell